Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Trail snacks: as if hiking itself isn't reason enough to put your boots on!

-These yummy mouthfuls of snacking goodness don't have to be expensive or complicated, unless you want them to be.
+Yummy mouthfuls of snacking goodness don't have to be expensive or complicated, unless you want them to be.

-You want food that works with you, not against you, on your hikes.
+You want food that works with you, not against you,

-I want only the 3 basic fuel molecules (along with great taste, of course): carbohydrates, proteins, fats, plus flavor.
+I want only the 3 basic fuel molecules (along with great taste, of course):

 Even if you're not a label purist like me, there are a few other things to look for in your trail fuel.